Need Help? Give us a call.

 Given this expense, many small business owners consider whether to hire a 1099 vs. W2 employee for certain positions.
 Hiring 1099 workers—or independent contractors as they are more commonly known—can help you cut back on costs and legal responsibilities.

-Aside from the legal issues, though, there are advantages and disadvantages both to hiring employees and independent contractors, and you want to make the right choice.
-Here, we’ll give you the lay of the land, including the characteristics of 1099 vs. W2 employees, when to hire which, and specific examples that you can apply to your small business.
+Aside from the legal issues, there are advantages and disadvantages both to hiring employees and independent contractors.
+You want to make the right choice for your business.
+Here, we’ll give you the lay of the land, including the characteristics of 1099 vs. W2, a 1099 employee vs. a W2 employee, when to hire which, and specific examples that you can apply to your small business.

 Let’s start by taking a look at the differences between a 1099 vs. W2 employee.
 Both are named after their respective tax forms: Companies provide a Form 1099-MISC to independent contractors that they work with, and employers file Form W2 on behalf of their employees.